 Built in 1887, for George A. Owen owner of a dry goods firm, the Owen House is evocative of a glamorous era.
 The wide, impressive staircase with elaborately turned balusters and newel posts will dazzle the most reserved guest.
 Ideal for small events, the inviting parlor features a baby grand piano and two fireplaces.
 This house has nine luxurious guestrooms, two of which are large executive suites with a sleeper sofa for extra guests.
 Guestrooms are decorated with either bold, jewel tone colors and Victorian style furnishings or soft blue and peach colors with delicately patterned silk and chenille fabrics.

 Originally built in 1892 as a carriage house for the occupant of the home at 110 E. Ferry, the building was converted to a single-family home in 1926.
 Today, the carriage house has seven of the Inn’s guestrooms.
 All rooms have a casual feel reflected in the Arts and Crafts style furniture and warm colors.
 Gather with a group of guests in the cozy parlor for a game of chess or the challenge of completing a puzzle.

 Raymond C. Smith Carriage House

 The carriage house behind the Pungs House was constructed in 1892.
 In 2001 the Raymond C. Smith Fund generously contributed to the restoration of the building and terrace.
-The first floor can be used for Business Meetings, Corporate Retreats, or Intimate Weddings.
-Upstairs, accommodations include two sleeping rooms, a sitting room, and bath.
+The first floor can be used for business meetings, corporate retreats, or small group functions.
+Upstairs features a two bedroom suite with sitting room and bath.
 The whimsical feel of this hidden-away suite offers the ultimate in privacy.